To some people, pointy shapes and a good amp are everything to play metal music.

 The wraparound fixed bridge comes with a metallic bar that eases the connection between the bridge and the body.
 The string is supposed to wrap around that bar, so changing the intonation can be a bit challenging.

-Bottom line, fixed bridge guitars make excellent choices for metal because you need constant jamming.
+The bottom line, fixed bridge guitars make excellent choices for metal because you need constant jamming.
 You want something stable and solid.
-These top five guitars come from well established manufacturers with a good reputation.
+These top five guitars come from well-established manufacturers with a good reputation.
 It is up to you to determine which one suits your needs and expectations.